Kun-Gao/ARP-CBCT/README.md

 # ARP-CBCT Model

-This repository contains the model-only PyTorch implementation of:
+This is the official PyTorch implementation of:

 **ARP-CBCT: Adaptive Ray Primitive Representation for Sparse-view CBCT Reconstruction**

 This repository contains the complete ARP-CBCT architecture used for the reported 20-, 10-, and 5-view experiments.
-Training, evaluation, data-preparation code, checkpoints, and private clinical data are intentionally not included at this stage.
 The complete implementation will be made publicly available upon acceptance of the paper.

 ## What Is Included